How to Show Your Personality in a Cover Letter

 Hiring managers read dozens, if not hundreds, of applications for every job they post.
 If you want to get the job, you have to stand out.
 It’s important to show the hiring manager not only that you are qualified, but also that you are the best candidate for the position.

-What should you say in your cover letter to help it get noticed?
-One way is to write a unique, engaging cover letter that shows not only your qualifications but also your personality.
+One way to get your application noticed is to write a unique, engaging cover letter that shows not only your qualifications but also your personality.
 Go beyond some of the clichéd, formulaic language found in many letters.
 If you make your personality stand out in your letter, the hiring manager will more likely give your application a second look.

 Of course, there is also such a thing as putting too much personality in your letter.
 You want to remain professional, and focus on what makes you an ideal candidate.
 Find the right balance between showing your personality and being professional in your cover letter, and you will be on your way to a job interview.